byxorna/tresor/IDEAS.md

 Assets have states: unused, spinning up, active, spinning down, problem (maint) Can there be fewer stauses than collins?
 What about mesos task states? failed? lost?

+Can an asset actually be a meta asset?
+Perhaps a "pool" is actually just bound to a query for other assets?

 ### Attributes

 * type - server, switch, pool, blast zone, config. user creatable, can be anything